 The buttons and settings on the screen will vary based on coach model, floorplan, and options.
-The following image is an example and may not reflect the graphics depicted on your screen.
+Any subsequent images or graphics are examples and may not reflect the exact buttons and settings depicted on your touchscreen display(s).

-Use the Climate All screen to manage the heating and cooling for all HVAC zones in the coach.
+Press the Climate button to manage the heating and cooling for all HVAC zones in the coach.
 This is a global display and control.
-From this screen, you can set the temperature for heating and cooling, as well as schedule temperature changes by day, night, or when you are away.
+From the Climate All screen, the user can set the temperature for heating and cooling, as well as schedule temperature changes by day, night, or when you are away.

-- Status Bars and Icons: Display the current status and operation of the HVAC system in the Climate All screen or the screen for the selected zone. - Icons: During active cycles of heating or cooling, icons will appear next to the Heat and Cool buttons to indicate the active cycle: - Red Flame = Primary heat pump - Blue Flame = Secondary Oasis - Oyan Flame = Both heat pump and Oasis - Fan = A/C or heat pump fan is circulating air - Blue Snowflake = A/C is active - Heat & Cool Buttons: Pressing the Heat or Cool button activates all the zones at one time, making the operator unable to set heat in one zone and air conditioning in another at the same time. - Pressing the Cool or Heat buttons toggles the function on or off. - If the Cool or Heat button is highlighted, the selected function is on/active. - If the Cool or Heat button is not highlighted, the function is off/inactive.

-- Auto Climate: The Auto button is used to activate the auto climate feature of the HVAC system.
+- Status Bars: Display the current status and operation of the HVAC system in the Climate All screen or the screen for the selected zone. - Icons: During active cycles of heating or cooling, icons will appear next to the Heat and Cool buttons to indicate the active cycle: - Red Flame = Primary heat pump - Blue Flame = Secondary Oasis - Cyan Flame = Both heat pump and Oasis - Fan = A/C or heat pump fan is circulating air - Blue Snowflake = A/C is active - Heat & Cool Buttons: Press the Heat or Cool button to activate all the zones at one time.
+This will make the user unable to set heat in one zone and air conditioning in another at the same time. - Press the Cool or Heat buttons to toggle the function on or off. - If the Cool or Heat button is highlighted, the selected function is on/active. - If the Cool or Heat button is not highlighted, the function is off/inactive. - Auto Climate: Press the Auto button to activate the auto climate feature of the HVAC system.
 This feature allows the temperature to be set and determines whether to use heat or A/C to maintain the set temperature.
-Pressing the Auto button will activate both the heat and cool buttons. - Temperature: The set points are changed by using the up and down arrows to the desired temperature.
+Press the Auto button to activate both the heat and cool buttons. - Temperature: The set points are changed by using the up and down arrows to the desired temperature.
 All zones can be set to the same temperature from the Climate All screen or set separately in each zone selection. - Schedule: Set the schedule for day, night, or when you are away within the Configuration section under "Climate Options."